The Child vs. the Cause

-The following statement was posted at the
+The following statement was posted at

-discussion page by a former Waldorf teacher,
+by a former Waldorf teacher,

 responding to other statements posted there